RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-btc-address-based-0.1.0-DRAFT.md

 The `balance` starts from `0`.
 Any bitcoin transaction reaching the address `addPaymentAddress` is considered as payment.
 The `balance` is increased by the amount of the transaction.
 Any bitcoin transaction reaching the address `addRefundAddress` is considered as a refund.
-The `balance` is decreased by the amount of the transaction.
+The `balance` is reduced by the amount of the transaction.